-While Omega-6 fatty acids are plentiful in a dog’s diet, regardless of what they eat, Omega-3s are not.
+While omega-6 fatty acids are plentiful in most dogs' diets, no matter what they eat ... omega-3s are not.

-Because the Omega-3s are fragile and break down quickly in the presence of heat, air or light, they are lacking in both the commercial and fresh foods that we tend to feed our dogs.
+Because omega-3s are fragile and break down quickly in the presence of heat, air or light, they're lacking in both the commercial and fresh foods that we feed our dogs.

-While pet food labels may state that Omega-3 and Omega-6 essential fatty acids have been added, the reality is that the food is deficient in Omega-3 due to unavoidable exposure to air and light.
+While pet food labels may state that omega-3 essential fatty acids have been added, the reality is that the food will be deficient in omega-3 due to unavoidable exposure to air and light.

-The two best Omega-3 fatty acids for dogs are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-These are found in the oils of fatty fish such as salmon, sardines, and anchovies.
+The two best omega-3 fatty acids for dogs are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+These are found in the oils of fatty fish like salmon, sardines, and anchovies.

 When buying any kind of fish oil, here are some considerations to keep in mind.

 Look for an eco-friendly, sustainable source of fish oil.
-Most high-grade products are wild-caught, non-threatened anchovies, sardines, and mackerel.
+Most high-grade products are wild-caught, non-threatened smaller oily fish like anchovies, sardines, and mackerel.

 Where The Fish Is Processed